foxssake/netfox/docs/press-kit.md

 Attribution when using *netfox* is optional, but very much appreciated!
 We love seeing games and projects built with netfox in the wild!

-If you decide to do so, here are some guidelines and assets to represent netfox.
+If you decide to give us a shout-out, here are some guidelines and assets to represent netfox.

 ## When to use